✨ Path to Production Readiness

-We’ve cut more than a few corners so far in order to simplify things and introduce concepts one at a time, now is a good time to make some simple improvements.
-We’ll also pick up the pace a little with slightly less hand holding.
+We've cut several corners so far in order to simplify things and introduce concepts one at a time, now it is time to make some improvements.
+What constitutes best practice is a moving target, and often subjective, but there are some things we can do to make our deployment a little more robust and production ready.

 🌡️ Resource Requests & Limits